I Feel Like I Hate My Mom! What Do I Do?

 Counselor reviews

 "Heather is a wonderful support to me in my journey of self-discovery and enlightenment of my relationship and my life.
 Through her help, I am becoming clearer in myself of who I am, and how the challenging relationships I have had with my mother and have with my husband have affected me.
-I am learning life skills and boundaries that me and I am on a path to find the emotion of joy as part of my daily life and I truly believe, with Heather's help I can get there."
+I am learning life skills and boundaries and I am on a path to find the emotion of joy as part of my daily life and I truly believe, with Heather's help I can get there."

 "Ivy has helped me find a way to relax.
 She also helped me understand what was going wrong with myself and my relationship with my family.
 Thank you, Ivy!"